mktripathi456/Flood_CrisisManagament/README.md

 The dataset will be analyzed and fed into machine learning algorithms to predict the occurence of flood based on many factors like precipitation, time-frames of previous occurrences.

 Salient feature:-
+1. Prediction of next month rainfall using RNN with 12 timesteps.
+2. Logistic Regression to predict flood from rainfall value.

 ## Disaster Management System